whipowill/d2-plugy-qol/README.md

 ## Advanced Notes

-- When you first select a widescreen resolution the game will crash, but only the first time.
 - You can ``control-leftclick`` items between inventory and stash (HT ubeogesh).

 ### How To Use The Loot Filter